scandum/rotate/README.md

 The most commonly used rotation algorithms (aka block swaps) were documented around 1981 and haven't notably changed since.

-Below I'll describe the known variants as well as three novel rotation algorithms introduced in 2021, notably the [trinity rotation](https://github.com/scandum/rotate#Trinity-Rotation), followed by a [benchmarks](https://github.com/scandum/rotate#Benchmarks).
+Below I'll describe the known variants as well as three novel rotation algorithms introduced in 2021, notably the [trinity rotation](https://github.com/scandum/rotate#Trinity-Rotation), followed by some [benchmarks](https://github.com/scandum/rotate#Benchmarks).

 Introduction to rotating
 ------------------------